transpect/mml2tex/README.md

 </xsl:stylesheet>
 ```

 *Note:* You may omit the `xsl:processing-instruction`.
 Then the LaTeX code will be issued as plain text.
-This method is not recommended, because subsequent text replacements may break your code.
-It's better to leave the code within the processing instruction and resolve it as final step.
+This method is not recommended, because subsequent text replacements may break your LaTeX code.
+It's better to leave the LaTeX code within the processing instruction and resolve it as last step.

 ## Include as XProc library